Binalmeida/Binalmeida/README.md

 👋 Hi, I’m @Binalmeida

-👀 I’m interested in  Front-End
+👀 I’m interested in  Data Science

-🌱 I’m currently learning PHP
+🌱 I’m currently learning JS

 📫 How to reach me: boliveiraalmeida83@gmail.com

-⚡ Fun fact: Learning documentation is a hobby.
+⚡ Fun fact: Learning new things is a hobby.